 Yes.
 As you age, the lens of your eye ages as well, growing thicker each year, eventually becoming cloudy and forming a cataract.

 Cataracts slowly develop with age and are painless.
-They, often go unnoticed until a doctor discovers them during an eye exam.
+They often go unnoticed until a doctor discovers them during an eye exam.
 Symptoms include blurry vision with colors that seem dim or faded with a yellow or brown tint, bright light sensitivity, halos that appear when looking at lights, heightened sensitivity to bright lights and glare, changes in vision that cannot be corrected by a change in eyeglass or contact lens prescription, and poor night vision.

 Modern cataract surgery has been made possible by the operating microscope.
 This high-powered microscope allows the surgeon to see better as he removes the cataract during the surgery and implants the IOL into the eye.
 In addition to using the operating microscope, the modern cataract surgeon uses an extracapsular surgical technique.
 This means that the surgeon removes the lens contents but leaves the back portion of the natural lens capsule in place.
 Although this technique is much more difficult for many surgeons to perform, it provides the patient with many benefits.

 The old cloudy lens can be removed using several different techniques.
 The technique chosen depends on the type of cataract and other factors about the patient.
-The whole lens can be removed (intracapsular technique), or the cloudy central portion alone can be removed (extracapsular technique).
+The whole lens can be removed (intracapsular technique) or the cloudy central portion alone can be removed (extracapsular technique).
 Another extracapsular technique is phacoemulsification, in which a tiny, ultrasonic vibrating needle is placed into the cataract to break it up into fragments that are liquefied and suctioned out through a small incision in the eye.
-Additionally, new lasers have been FDA market cleared to perform many of the initial steps of cataract surgery.
+Additionally, new lasers have been FDA market-cleared to perform many of the initial steps of cataract surgery.
 These new lasers are capable of providing a level of precision and accuracy not possible with manual techniques.
 Hoopes Vision is the first vision correction facility in the world to offer multiple laser cataract platforms.
 During your examination, our surgeons will evaluate all options including custom laser cataract surgery and decide what technique or combination of techniques will provide the best results for each individual.

 There is no single technique that is best for all eyes.
 In most cases, phacoemulsification cataract removal with intraocular lens implantation (which can be paired with the custom cataract laser platforms) gives the best visual result, but the ophthalmologist must weigh all factors before telling the patient which type of cataract surgery will be best.
 The preferred technique for cataract surgery at Hoopes Vision is phacoemulsification because it requires a smaller incision and no stitches.

 Cataract surgery has a very high success rate.
 Useful vision is restored in over 90 percent of cases.
 However, it is important to understand that complications can occur; as with any surgery, a good result cannot be guaranteed.
-Nonetheless, those who undergo cataract surgery at our Sandy facility, which serves the greater Salt Lake City area, including Ogden and Provo, Utah, can feel secure in the knowledge that their surgeons are among the most experienced and skilled in the country.
+Nonetheless, those who undergo cataract surgery at our Draper facility, which serves the greater Salt Lake City area including Ogden and Provo, Utah, can feel secure in the knowledge that their surgeons are among the most experienced and skilled in the country.

 There may be other reasons for vision loss besides cataracts, particularly problems involving the retina or optic nerve.
 If these problems are present, the patient’s restored vision after cataract removal may not be perfect.
 In fact, should these conditions be severe, removal of the cataract may not result in any visual improvement at all.
 An examination by an ophthalmologist can help predict whether such improvement is likely.